rust-cli/book/src/tutorial/packaging.md

 Sadly, supporting different systems means you'll have to look at how these different systems work.
+For some,
-For some it might be as easy as adding a file to your repository (e.g. adding a Formula file like [this][rg-formula] for macOS's `brew`), but for others you'll often need to send in patches yourself and add your tool to their repositories.
+it might be as easy as adding a file to your repository (e.g. adding a Formula file like [this][rg-formula] for macOS's `brew`), but for others you'll often need to send in patches yourself and add your tool to their repositories.